robyftp/Tree/README.md

-## Why did the barber win the race?
-He took a short cut.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.